JuliaGPU/CUDA.jl/docs/src/man/troubleshooting.md

 We do however support emitting line number information, which is useful for other CUDA tools like `cuda-memcheck`.
-The functionality (which corresponds with `nvcc -lineinfo`) is enabled when the Julia debug info level is 1 (the default value) or higher.
+The functionality (which corresponds with `nvcc -lineinfo`) is enabled when the Julia debug info level is 1 (the default value).
 It can be disabled by passing `-g0` instead.